ioccc-src/winner/2011/blakely/README.md

 then the 3 will reappear after three time steps.

-As should now be clear, this use of program will attempt to evolve a given setup backwards in time according to the Life rules.
+As should now be clear, this use of the program will attempt to evolve a given setup backwards in time according to the Life rules.
 The resulting grid is clearly not necessarily unique.
 The program will evolve backwards given *any* single command line option.